nigelpoulton/ckad-exam-cram/README.md

 # README

+Welcome to the CKAD Exam Cram workshop!

-Complete the following steps to build a lab environment.
-They may look complicated, but they're not.
+Complete the following sections to build a lab environment.
+The steps may look complicated, but they're not.

 1. Install `kubectl` and `git`
-2. Sign-up to Linode
+2. Sign-up to Linode ($100 free credit included)
 3. Create a Kubernetes cluster on Linode
 4. Connect to your Kubernetes cluster
 5. Build your lab environment